-Aecon operates businesses in highly competitive sectors and geographic markets in Canada, the United States and, on a select basis, internationally.
+Aecon operates businesses in highly competitive sectors and geographic markets in Canada, the United States and, on a select basis, other international markets.
 Aecon competes with other major contractors, as well as many mid-size and smaller companies, across a range of industry sectors.
-Further information on Aecon's competitive position can be found under the heading "Risk Factors" in the 2022 MD&A.
+Further information on Aecon's competitive position can be found in Section 13 - "Risk Factors - Business and Operational Risks" in the 2023 MD&A, which is incorporated by reference herein.